 Intermediate/Senior teachable subjects include: Dramatic Arts, English – First Language, French as a Second Language, Geography, History, Mathematics, Health and Physical Education, Science — Biology, Science –Chemistry, Science — General, Science — Physics and Visual Arts.

 Teacher candidates are invited to enrol in a wide variety of optional non-credit courses (regular course fees still apply).
 Topic may vary by year.
-Offered in 2017:
+Possible courses include:

 - Religious Education (Roman Catholic)